HarshaCV/registrationform/README.md

-#This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+#This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS.

 ### Usage

 $ npm install
-$ npm start
-# Or run with Nodemon
 $ npm run dev

 # Visit http://localhost:5000